-A while back, I had a meeting with a project team that was planning the rollout of Office 365 in their organization.
-They asked me what the key was to a successful Office 365 rollout.
+A while back, I had a meeting with a project team that was planning the rollout of Microsoft 365 (previously known as Office 365) in their organization.
+They asked me what the key was to a successful Microsoft 365 rollout.

-Even though I would love to say that “Storyals” is the key to a successful Office 365 rollout, that it’s the “silver bullet” that will guarantee overnight adoption of Office 365 and a tri-fold return on investment – that would be a lie.
+Even though I would love to say that “Storyals” is the key to a successful Microsoft 365 rollout, that it’s the “silver bullet” that will guarantee overnight adoption of Microsoft 365 and a tri-fold return on investment – that would be a lie.
 There is no single product or solution that can miraculously deliver on that promise.
-Getting an organization up and running using new, modern tools such as those of Office 365 takes time, it takes persistence, and above all it takes a lot of hard work.
+Getting an organization up and running using new, modern tools such as those of Microsoft 365 takes time, it takes persistence, and above all it takes a lot of hard work.

 With that said, I don’t want you to feel discouraged – there is a way!
 With the right “ingredients” you can definitely succeed and have a lot of fun along the way.
 Here is my recipe: